 Adelaide was not considered beautiful, but she was pleasant and amiable.
 With the tragic death of Charlotte of Wales in childbirth, England was in need of a royal heir.
 William, the Duke of Clarence, was the third son of King George III and he and Adelaide married in a double wedding with The Duke of Kent (George III’s fourth son) and Victoria, Dowager Princess of Leiningen on 11 July 1818.
 The race was on.
 Who would produce the heir?

 Adelaide and William enjoyed the simple life, and Adelaide became quite popular.
-She was known to speak English with a distinct foreign accent and a harsh voice.
-On 10 December 1820 Adelaide give birth to a child who lived beyond birth, and she was christened Elizabeth Georgiana Adelaide of Clarence.
+She was known to speak English with a distinctly foreign accent and a harsh voice.
+On 10 December 1820, Adelaide gave birth to a child who lived beyond birth, and she was christened Elizabeth Georgiana Adelaide of Clarence.
 It seemed like the race had been won, but tragically the little girl died just three months later.

 She loved being around children, and her sister’s children lived with them for part of the year.
 The illegitimate children from William’s relationship with Dorothea Bland also visited them often.
 Tragically, one child was deliberately kept away from them, Princess Victoria of Kent, the daughter of the Duke of Kent.
 Her final pregnancy ended in the stillbirth of twin boys in 1822.